 I HAVE A LONG HISTORY, which isn't entirely a good thing.
 The good part: lots of great memories and much less cluelessness.
 The bad part: I probably won't be around in twenty years.
+Just saying.

-My magazine feature stories: Published in the New York Times Magazine, the Village Voice, New West, Playboy, Ms., Redbook, Vogue, Cosmopolitan, Harper’s Bazaar, California, and local newspapers and magazines.
+MY MAGAZINE FEATURE STORIES: Published in the New York Times Magazine, the Village Voice, New West, Playboy, Ms., Redbook, Vogue, Cosmopolitan, Harper’s Bazaar, California, and local newspapers and magazines.